 When you have your profile up and running and looking very professional, then you will want as many people as possible checking it out.
 For that reason alone, it is important to have LinkedIn badges on your website.
 This way all the potential connections that visit your site can find your profile quickly and easily.

-When it comes to your online profile, LinkedIn should be put front and centre with every professional.
+When it comes to your online profile, LinkedIn should be put front and center with every professional.
 This is why you want as many people looking at it as possible.
 Having the badges on your site will increase the amount of people who check it out substantially, and naturally will also increase the odds of finding the right clients.

 Connect Your LinkedIn With Twitter

 Just a simple extra trick more than anything, try adding your Twitter feed to your LinkedIn profile.
-This is a really easy way of showing potential employers and clients that you are quite active on social media, and that you have enough internet knowledge to link your profiles together.
+This is a really easy way of showing potential employers and clients that you are quite active on social media and that you have enough internet knowledge to link your profiles together.
 If you would only like certain tweets to appear on your profile page, then that is okay.
 All you have to do is use the #in hashtag to make it appear on your profile.

 These are just a few simple steps that can make a whole lot of difference.
 Simply by making sure that everything is updated and kept polished and active as often as possible, you can make your LinkedIn profile look very nice and professional.
 That’s something that certainly makes a whole lot of difference when you are looking for a new potential employer, or for new clients for your business.